 To find evidence for abuse and recognize signs of trauma bonding, here are some things to try:

-Yet loved ones can offer essential perspective.
-Challenge yourself to listen and make a real effort to consider the accuracy of their observations.
+- Talk to loved ones: Loved ones can offer essential perspectives.
+Challenge yourself to listen and make a real effort to consider the accuracy of your observations.

 Believing you caused the abuse or brought it on yourself can make it harder to exercise your autonomy, effectively keeping you in the relationship.

 Remind yourself that abuse is never your fault, no matter: